abhijeetg12/cayman-blog/_posts/2019-05-31-Document-Classification.md

 <h3 class="date">March 2019</h3>
 </div>
 <h1 id="introduction">Introduction</h1>
-<p> Document classification is an important problem, and categorizing helps us be more organized</p>
+<p> Document classification is an important problem in classification, the task is to classify a document into one or more categories.
+Text documents classification is a classical problem in Natural langauge processing.
+We will be working with content based classification in this post.
+There are multiple application to document classification, some of them being spam-filtering, sentiment analysis, readability assessment. </p>

 <h1 id="Dataset">Dataset</h1>
 <p> We will be using the Reuters dataset for the scope of this blog, Reuters is a benchmark dataset for document classification. <br />